Medellín: Cycling and BMX

 Another representative sport in the city is cycling.
 Its respective sport venue is the Martin Rodriguez Velodrome, named after Colombian road racing cyclist Martín Emilio Rodríguez.
 BMX is also catered for, and its main venue is the BMX Track Antonio Roldán Betancur.
-The retired cycling three-time Tour de France stage winner and World Time-Trial Champion Santiago Botero Echeverry and the Olympic Gold Medalist and multiple BMX World Champion Mariana Pajón Londoño are both from Medellín.
+The retired cycling three-time Tour de France stage winner and World Time-Trial Champion Santiago Botero and the Olympic Gold Medalist and multiple BMX World Champion Mariana Pajón are both from Medellín.

 EnCicla is the name of Medellín's bicycle sharing system, the first bike sharing program in Latin America and the only one of its kind in Colombia.
 It was the shared winner of the Sustainable Transport Award in 2012 along with San Francisco.
 EnCicla is the result of an agreement between the metropolitan area of the Valley of Aburrá and EAFIT University.
 EnCicla is integrated within the city's existing infrastructure of cycle routes, mass transit, and public transport systems.
 It is available from Monday to Friday from 5:30 am to 8 pm from every EnCicla station.